deadlyvipers/dojo_rules/introduction.md

 Introduction:

 My name is Scott and I am a QA Developer at NextGear Capital.
-My favorite path so far was Database
+My favorite path so far is JavaScript.